mongodb/specifications/source/server-discovery-and-monitoring/server-monitoring.rst

   occurs, the client MUST close the connection and restart the monitoring protocol on a new connection.
 (See
   `Network or command error during server check`_.)
-- If the response omits topologyVersion, the client MUST close the connection and restart the monitoring protocol on a new connection.
-This is an unexpected state as 4.4+ servers always include topologyVersion.
 - If the response is successful (includes "ok:1") and includes the OP_MSG moreToCome flag, then the client begins reading the next response.
 - If the response is successful (includes "ok:1") and does not include the